top of page

 • Advisory Board for Proposition 65 Clearinghouse News

-• SB 54 Implementation Working Group, National Stewardship Action Council
+• SB 54 Implementation Working Group, National Stewardship Action Council, Chair Subcommittee on Labeling and End Markets

-• Updates on Recent Appellate Court Decisions, Annual Prop 65 Conference (scheduled for September 2023)
+• Updates on Recent Appellate Court Decisions, Annual Prop 65 Conference (September 2023)

 • Contaminated Properties: Beyond ASTM, Stafford Webinars (July 2023)